Testing API

 These @ExtendWith(GenesisJunit.class)

-and any of the annotations below work on both the class and method level.
+and all the annotations below work on both the class and method level.

-If you provide those Repeatable annotations on both the class and method level, both would be applied.
+- If you provide these Repeatable annotations on both the class and method level, both are applied.

-If you provide non-Repeatable annotations on both the class and method level, the method level annotion would take precedence.
+- If you provide non-Repeatable annotations on both the class and method level, the method-level annotation takes precedence.

-The enable annotations (i.e. EnableDataDump and EnableInMemoryTestAuthCache) do not support disabling at the method level once enabled on the class level.
+) do not support disabling at the method level once they have been enabled on the class level.

 Use this annotation to load a script file as part of the test.
 This annotation is Repeatable.